(Full time) 2021 start

 This course will allow you to develop your creative and technical skills across three different yet related disciplines, along with in-depth theoretical knowledge and important transferable skills in communication, visual and critical awareness, writing, interpretation, project management and research.

 Our graduates are recruited by a variety of prestigious companies in different sectors of the media and creative industries, including film and TV production companies, web-based companies and advertising and marketing agencies.
-Others pursue postgraduate study or freelance work – and some also go on to start their own businesses and form independent production companies.
+Others pursue postgraduate study or freelance work, while some go on to start their own businesses and form independent production companies.

 Careers support